-To be eligible for Waiver of Premium (WOP) benefits, the judge must continue to pay premiums during the 4-month qualifying period.
-If premiums have not been paid during the qualifying period, the judge has effectively waived their right to WOP benefits.
+During a maternity leave, the cost sharing continues for the duration of the leave.
+Once the maternity leave changes to the parental leave, the judge will be responsible for the entirety (100%) of all premium payments for the coverage they chose to continue.
+The initial 4-month of sick LWOP also serves as the qualifying period to be eligible for the Waiver of Premium (WOP) benefit.
+The judge must continue to pay premiums during the 4-month qualifying period.
+If premiums have not been paid during the qualifying period, it means that the judge has waived their right to the WOP benefit.

-NOTE: The judge may use approved leave with full or partial pay during the qualifying period, however WOP benefits will not be payable until all salary payments cease.
-Refer to the WOP section for more information.
+IMPORTANT!
+The judge may use approved leave with full or partial pay beyond the qualifying period, however the WOP will not take effect until all salary payments cease.
+Refer to the WOP section of this booklet for more information.